-The lists must be deposited at the Company's registered office no later than 25 days before the date of the shareholders' meeting, pursuant to Article144-sexies of the Issuer Regulation, together with the information expressly requested by the same article.
+The lists must be deposited at the company's registered office no later than 25 days before the date of the Shareholders' Meeting, pursuant to article 144-sexies of the Issuer Regulation, together with the information expressly requested by the same article.

-The lists and the relative curricula vitae are published by the legal deadlines on the Company's website.
+The lists and the relevant CVs are published on the Company's website in compliance with the law.